X-Ray Luminous Supernovae: Threats to Terrestrial Biospheres: Results: Threat Assessment

-Figure \ref{fig:SN Range of Influence} illustrates the approximate ranges of influence for the top 17 SNe analyzed.
-Here, we display three distinct values for a range of influence, with each value derived from eq.~(\ref{eq:lethdist}), using three separate critical fluences (displayed on plot, left to right): 400 kJ/m$^2$ (square), 200 kJ/m$^2$ (triangle), and 100 kJ/m$^2$ (circle).
+Figure \ref{fig:SN Range of Influence} illustrates the approximate ranges of influence for the top 17 SNe analyzed (those with $\lethdist_{\rm X} > 1$pc).
+Here, we display three distinct values for a range of lethal influence, with each value derived from Equation~(\ref{eq:lethdist}), using three separate critical X-ray fluences (displayed on plot, left to right): $\flucrit_X = 400 \ {\rm kJ m}^{-2}$ (square), 200 kJ m$^{-2}$ (triangle), and 100 kJ m$^{-2}$ (circle).
 This serves to illustrate the distances at which these SNe would maintain significant influence on an Earth-like biosphere.

-We have gone to great lengths to justify that the leftmost value (400 kJ/m$^2$), which comes from eq.~(\ref{eq:FlucritX}), is most appropriate to calculate the lethal distance if the entirety of the X-ray emission was captured by confirmed observations.
-And therefore, as discussed extensively in \S \ref{sect:meth}, the square on each SN's respective line corresponds to the range at which it would likely induce 30+$\%$ ozone depletion from merely the observed X-ray emission alone.
+We have gone to great lengths to justify that the leftmost value (400 kJ m$^{-2}$), which comes from Equation~(\ref{eq:FlucritX}), is most appropriate to calculate the lethal distance if the entirety of the X-ray emission was captured by confirmed observations.
+And therefore, as discussed extensively in \S \ref{sect:meth}, the square on each SN’s respective line corresponds to the range at which it would likely induce 30+$\%$ ozone depletion from merely the observed X-ray emission alone.

 But we have also shown throughout our discussion that it is very unlikely that the total X-ray emission from these SNe is encapsulated by the limited epochs and energy ranges thus far reported.
-So here, we now provide some appropriate -- but still conservative -- estimations for the potential ranges at which interacting SNe could be lethal.
+So here, we now provide some appropriate — but still conservative — estimations for the potential ranges at which interacting SNe could be lethal.